-Night, After Night, After Night is a 1969 British horror thriller film directed by Lindsay Shonteff (Devil Doll; Curse of the Voodoo aka Curse of Simba), under the guise of Lewis J. Force from a screenplay by Dail Ambler.
-Jack May, Justine Lord, Gilbert Wynne and Linda Marlowe star.
+Night, After Night, After Night. is a 1969 British horror thriller film directed by Lindsay Shonteff (Devil Doll; Curse of the Voodoo aka Curse of Simba) as Lewis J. Force from a screenplay written by Dail Ambler.
+The movie stars Jack May (Trog), Justine Lord, Gilbert Wynne and Linda Marlowe.

 The film’s soundtrack score was provided by Douglas Gamley (The Beast Must Die; From Beyond the Grave; And Now the Screaming Starts!; The Vault of Horror; Tales from the Crypt).

 Although the images now seem somewhat tame, the movie itself still retains an unremittingly sleazy atmosphere and the swingin’ sixties of London looking anything but glamour-filled.